paramanandnarsinhabhat/Time-Series-Forecasting/readme.md

 ## File Descriptions

 - `time_series_naive.py`: This script contains the Python code for time series forecasting using the naive approach.
+- `Time_series_Naive Approach`: This notebook contains the Python code for time series forecasting using naive  approach
 ## Implementation Details

 1. Data is read from CSV files into pandas DataFrames.